jansol/texpresso/README.md

 This library started out as `squish-rs`, a pure rust port of Simon Brown's libsquish but was forked and renamed to avoid confusion as the API and format support is expanded beyond the original C++ library.

 # Crates in This Workspace
-* `texpresso` - The library itself
+* lib: `texpresso` - The library itself
-* `texpresso_cli` - A command-line utility for compressing and decompressing textures.
-Also serves as a usage example for the library.
+* cli: `texpresso_cli` - A command-line utility for compressing and decompressing textures, also serves as a usage example for the library.
+Note that the actual executable is also called 'texpresso'.

 # Roadmap
 ### Library